digitalstuart/kingdom-come/README.md

 4. Map
     * Clicking a marker icon displays an 'info window' with all fields populated correctly
-    * 'Mouseout' functionality makes the 'info window' disappear
+    * 'Mouseout' functionality makes the 'info window' disappear (the 'x' symbol on the 'info window' has to be clicked on mobile)
     * The map has zooming and panning working correctly
     * The map updates with new markers when a different town name is selected
     * The main cluster of markers remain visible on the map in mobile view